The country

 The humanitarian situation

-Despite a temporary improved security environment, the humanitarian crisis in Mozambique's northern province of Cabo Delgado continues to force people to flee their homes.
-Violence by non-state armed groups (NSAGs) has displaced nearly one million people.
-3.1 million children, women, and men in Mozambique will require humanitarian aid in 2025, including some 1.3 million in Cabo Delgado and neighboring Niassa and Nampula provinces, and about 1.8 million across the country due to severe drought.
-Mozambique is highly susceptible to climate shocks and frequent natural hazards such as drought, floods and tropical storms.
+The humanitarian crisis in Mozambique's northern province of Cabo Delgado continues to force people to flee their homes.
+Hundreds of thousands of people remain displaced due to violence perpetrated by non-state armed groups (NSAGs), and hundreds of thousands of returnees in conflict-affected areas continue to be highly vulnerable.
+An estimated 5.2 million children, women, and men across Mozambique are in need of humanitarian aid in 2025, including some 1.3 million in Cabo Delgado and neighboring Niassa and Nampula provinces.
+Mozambique is also highly susceptible to climate shocks and frequent natural hazards such as drought, floods and tropical storms.

 The armed conflict in northern Mozambique has also exacerbated food insecurity and malnutrition.
 Families have been forced to abandon their homes and fields, and erratic rains in some parts of the region have worsened crop losses.
+In Mozambique, some 3.3 million people faced severe acute food insecurity (IPC phase 3 or worse) between October 2024 and March 2025.
+Of these, 773,000 were estimated to be in emergency hunger (IPC phase 4).

 Mozambique is considered one of the most vulnerable countries to the effects of global climate change.
 During the rainy season, which lasts from October to April, it is subject to cyclical flooding and tropical cyclones.
 People in the southeastern African country are living with the dual impacts of high climate risk and poverty.